dochixson/medical-resource-optimization/README.md

 ## How to use the program
 The initial conditions assume sub-services are currently closed due to the COVID-19 pandemic and admitting all the patient backlog at once is not feasible due to shared resource constraints (e.g. COVID-19 tests, ventilators, shared beds, operating rooms, etc).

 Using existing capacity, historical utilization, and forecasted demand, a recommended optimal reopening plan is developed to indicate which sub-services to open and when.
-The base model seeks to maximize revenue and margin in creating the plan.

 Other objectives like maximizing total patient volumes, impacts of secondary COVID-19 surge scenarios, and configuration of clinical centers of excellence are additional use cases for future extensions of the program.